basiliyos/Dee-learning-technique-for-optimal-recommendation-of-business-opportunity/README.md

-# Dee-learning-technique-for-optimal-recommendation-of-business-opportunity
+# Deep-learning-technique-for-optimal-recommendation-of-business-opportunity
-Dee learning technique for optimal recommendation of business opportunity
+Deep learning technique for optimal recommendation of business opportunity